MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 > [!NOTE]
 >
 > * We highly recommend using `BlockBlob` to generate data, as using `AppendBlob` may result in unexpected behavior.
 > * Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".
+For a detailed example of Data Lake Gen2 SDK correct usage, see [Use Event Grid data connection](use-event-grid-connection.md).
 > * When the event hub endpoint doesn't acknowledge receipt of an event, Azure Event Grid activates a retry mechanism.
 If this retry delivery fails, Event Grid can deliver the undelivered events to a storage account using a process of *dead-lettering*.
 For more information, see [Event Grid message delivery and retry](/azure/event-grid/delivery-and-retry#retry-schedule-and-duration).

 ## Rename blobs